syncfusion-content/winui-docs/winui/Cartesian-Charts/FastCharts/Fast-Stepline.md

 ![FastStepLineBitmap chart type in WinUI Chart](FastChart_images/faststeplinebitmap_chart.png)

+### Anti-aliasing

-The anti aliasing mode can be enabled using the [EnableAntiAliasing]() property of FastStepLineBitmapSeries as shown in the following code sample.
+The anti aliasing mode can be enabled using the [EnableAntiAliasing]() property of `FastStepLineBitmapSeries` as shown in the following code sample.

 {% tabs %}